Gertkeno/Gertkeno.github.io/project/adf/10_overview.md

 Adding variables and conditionals to `.adf` files pushed a majority of blueprint's functionality onto the dialogue system.
 This drastically improved our ability to produce and edit dialogue content.
-I made sure to automatically check if variables were unused or unknown.
-Blueprints were still used for resetting the scene and handling special triggers received from the dialogue system.
+Blueprints could still be used for resetting the scene and handling triggers received from the dialogue system.

 I was strongly against the initial implementation to separate variables from dialogue files.
 A high-level system like this removes a lot of freedom from developers; I was transparent about that.